wildart/logicalc/README.md

 ## Files

-- `logicalc.fsl`: contains tokenization rules for a tokenizer (lexical analyzer)
+- `logicalc.fsl`: this file contains tokenization rules for a tokenizer (lexical analyzer)
-- `logicalc.fsy`: contains grammar rules for a parser (syntactical analyzer)
+- `logicalc.fsy`: this file contains grammar rules for a parser (syntactical analyzer)
-- `logicalc.fsx`: contains test cases for checking correctness of a logical expression interpreter
+- `logicalc.fsx`: this script file contains test cases for checking correctness of a logical expression interpreter parser

 ## First Step